 A growing presence in the aviation market, who offers expertise in lease disputes and financing transactions.
 He is praised by commentators for his ethical integrity, intelligence and up-to-date knowledge of shifts in the aviation industry.

-Expertise: "He's really smart and works very hard; he's very proactive and good to have as part of the team."
+Strengths: "He's really smart and works very hard; he's very proactive and good to have as part of the team."
 "A good, bold advocate, who fights for his clients very well and is emotionally intelligent."

 Recent work: Involved in the case of SmartLynx v Virgin Nigeria, a dispute emanating from the premature conclusion of a lease contract.

 Frequently instructed on lease disputes, but also offers additional expertise in claimant cases arising from fatal aviation accidents.
 Commentators note his advocacy skills and his extensive knowledge of aviation matters in the Middle East.